Talks

 Digital anthropology

-In the 1970s, anthropologists at the University of California, Berkeley, began studying up, the process of applying the scientific study of behaviour, culture and society, or how Westerners behave.
-With the rise of the WWW in the 1990s, this has extended to our online life.
-From the the first anthropologists in the 1980s who studied how research scientists used the photocopier at Xerox Parc, to those undercover in the World of Warcraft, we explore the world of digital anthropology.
+In the 1970s, anthropologists at the University of California, Berkeley, began studying up, applying anthropology – the scientific study of behaviour, culture and society – to how Westerners behave.
+With the rise of the WWW in the 1990s this has extended to our digital life and beyond.

 My mind is spinning!